mazurowski-lab/SlicerSegmentWithSAM/README.md

 ## Usage

+You can watch our <a href="https://youtu.be/PAW2iIXMGvY">tutorial video</a> to learn how to use SegmentWithSAM.

 First of all, make sure you open a file on 3D Slicer before you start using SegmentWithSAM.

 If you've added the extension to 3D Slicer, you should be able to see it under **Modules > Segmentation > SegmentWithSAM**.
 You can see the user interface of the extension after you click on SegmentWithSAM in this menu.